vhl/barman_check/README.md

 Provides a command-line tool to run Barman (Backup and Recovery Manager for PostgreSQL) "check" and "list" commands.
 It currently generates output in check_mk (Nagios) format, but can be easily extended for StatsD/Graphite, Elasticsearch, etc.
-It is designed to call "barman check [dbname]" and "barman list [dbname] for the database specified on the command line.
+It is designed to call "barman check [dbname]" and "barman list-backup [dbname] for the database specified on the command line.

 ## Installation